-Since this is the time of year that we reflect and recalibrate, allow me to share my perspective on the human experience.
+Since this is the time of year that we reflect, recalibrate and make resolutions, allow me to share my perspective on the human experience.
 I’ll keep it as short and sweet as possible, and I’ll use a metaphor too, because describing the spiritual realm is really hard to do.

 First, I begin with stating what seems obvious to me: We don’t feel ok on the inside.